ShahabMorgan/TwitchClone-PureJs/README.md

-Twitch Main Web Page with Vanila JavaScript-HTML-CSS .
+Twitch Main Web Page with Vanila JavaScript-HTML-CSS (( Used by twitch Api ))

 (( Sory if have some problem in this project , it's my first project i did just for training but i will update that in fetarue ))